vdclab/vdclab-wiki/Reverse-Complement.md

 ## Notes from the user
 - Part of the Sequence Manipulation Suite
-- Converts DNA sequences into a reverse compliment, compliment, or reverse sequence.
+- Converts DNA sequences into a reverse complement, complement, or reverse sequence.

 ## Ease of use
 > This tool is very easy to use but surprisingly helpful.
 Input your sequence as either fasta format or just a string of nucleotides and then select which option you want your sequence transformed into.